vihan2304/time-series-forecasting/README.md

 # 📊 Time Series Forecasting using Multi-Step Strategies

 ## 📌 Overview
-This project explores different multi-step forecasting strategies to predict future values of time series data.
+This project focuses on forecasting future values of time series data using multiple multi-step forecasting strategies.
-The goal is to compare how different approaches behave in practice and identify which performs best for the given dataset.
+The goal is to compare different approaches and analyze their performance in predicting future time steps.

 ---

 ## 🎯 Problem Statement
-In real-world applications such as demand forecasting, sales prediction, and financial analysis, predicting multiple future time steps is crucial.
+In real-world scenarios such as demand forecasting, stock prediction, and business analytics, predicting multiple future values is essential.
-This project aims to evaluate different forecasting strategies and analyze their effectiveness.
+This project evaluates different forecasting strategies to understand which performs best under given conditions.

 ---